 I love nature and art, so it follows that Impressionism is my favorite art form.
 The movement was started in the late 1800s around Paris when life got a little easier and people were able to get out into the countryside.
 Artists such as Claude Monet began to break with traditions of painting myths, people and religious iconography and started painting landscapes and people at leisure.
 The artwork celebrates nature and light and much of it is set in the French countryside where Monet did many of his paintings.
 He was especially inspired by the gardens at his house in Giverny.
-It has long been on my bucket list to visit this area and see the inspiration of this game changer.
+It has long been on my bucket list to visit this area and see the inspiration of this game-changer.
 The day I spent biking from Vernon to Giverny with my son more than exceeded my bucket list expectations and was one of my favorite days around Paris.

-Getting from Paris to Giverny (Vernon), France
+How to Get from Paris to Giverny (Vernon), France

-Taking the train from Paris to Giverny
+Taking the Train from Paris to Giverny

 Using the Metro in Paris is generally very easy, but this was the only time that I had any problem.
 I tend to travel free and loose and don’t book tickets ahead of time unless I have to.
 This is a time that I recommend doing that.
 If you wait to buy the tickets at the station, only one computerized kiosk is available to buy them at and it is not well-marked.
 You cannot buy these tickets at any of the other ticket or Metro counters.

 The train from Paris to Giverny leaves from the Saint-Lazare Paris station, which is pretty cool because Monet painted it and it still looks pretty much the same.
-You can take the Metro easily to this station, but first buy your Paris to Giverny tickets here.
+You can take the Metro easily to this station, but first, buy your Paris to Giverny tickets here.
 If you don’t the kiosk is right in front of the train platform.
 The track is on the top floor of the train station in the ‘Grandes Lignes’ area on the right of the platform.
 Once you find it, the rest of your trip to Vernon will be very easy, taking around 45 minutes.

 Exploring Vernon, France

 Most people leave Vernon right away, but the town is worth poking around.
 You can check out the Vernon Travel Guide for highlights.
-Since we rode our bikes to Giverny, we were able take a spin through town.
+Since we rode our bikes to Giverny, we were able to take a spin through town.
 We also stopped to pick up a picnic lunch from a boulangerie.
 We also spent about an hour in the small, inexpensive Musee de Vernon ( Museum Poulain).
-It is very small, but does a great job explaining the origins of impressionism and relating it to the sociology of the people involved.
-You can also see great paintings from lesser known artists.
+It is very small but does a great job explaining the origins of impressionism and relating it to the sociology of the people involved.
+You can also see great paintings from lesser-known artists.
 It was a great way to start our day immersing ourselves in the art form.

 Getting from Vernon to Giverny